 Keep in mind that your employer and manager are trusting that you do in fact observe that holiday and aren’t trying to simply earn an additional day off from work.
 While most people are honest in their religious backgrounds, the manager or employer can also rely on your history of attendance in determining whether or not you truly observe the holiday.
 But, of course, if your manager rejects your request, you will want to have HR intervene and assist you.

 What is Considered Retaliation?

 Retaliation happens if, after you’ve made some sort of formal complaint, your manager treats you unfairly.
 For example, if you make a formal complaint to HR and senior management regarding your relationship with your manager, and your manager finds out that you made this complaint, then any negative actions he or she takes toward you is considered retaliation.
 This is illegal.
 Your manager cannot retaliate against you in any way, and this could likely cost your manager his or her job.
 Further, your employer cannot retaliate against you.
 Another example here would be if you contact the EEOC with a formal complaint having alleged that you were discriminated against based on your religion.
 Once your employer finds out, the HR department will know about the complaint.
 Any negative action taken on the part of your employer – meaning your manager, senior manager, colleagues, or HR department, is illegal.
 For example, if you are terminated because of it, you likely have several claims, including a lawsuit, with which you can bring against your employer.

 If you need assistance Discrimination Against Religion, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel receives merely the top 5 percent of attorneys to its site.
-Attorneys on UpCounsel come from law schools such as Harvard and Yale Law.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law.
 They average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.